Social Icons

 Directed by Shane Black

-Kiss Kiss Bang Bang is a neo film with enough twist and turns to make you happy you and enough comedy to keep you happy.
-It is a good movie, but the fun of the movie is being able to skip back to see where this twist started and the possible path it wants to take and where that twist ended.
+Kiss Kiss Bang Bang is a neo-noir film with enough twists and turns to keep you hooked and enough comedy to keep you smiling.
+It’s a good movie, and part of the fun is being able to skip back to see where a twist started, the possible path it’s taking, and where it ends.

-Everything that makes this movie cool, is right in front of you.
-You do not have to think hard to appreciate the on-screen chemistry between Val Kilmer and Robert Downey Jr. which is what helped Downey get back in acting good books.
-Also, there is the scripting – it is well done and the movie is just the right length to make you wish more happened and the movie went on longer.
+Everything that makes this movie cool is right in front of you.
+You don’t have to think hard to appreciate the on-screen chemistry between Val Kilmer and Robert Downey Jr., which helped Downey get back into Hollywood’s good graces.
+There’s also the scripting—it’s well done, and the movie is just the right length to leave you wishing more happened and that it went on longer.

-At a party, Harry (Robert Downey Jr.) tells us about how he got to be at this party.
-Harry was a burglar who when fleeing a toy store he was robbing when his colleague got shot.
+At a party, Harry (Robert Downey Jr.) tells us how he ended up there.
+Harry was a burglar who, while fleeing a toy store he was robbing, saw his colleague get shot.

-The robbery incident caused the police to be on Harry’s tail and to evade them he ducked into an ongoing audition for actors.
-There he faked being an actor and ended up unintentionally impressing the producers and was giving the acting job of a detective.
-Harry decided, what the heck and played along and was asked to be at the party to meet P.I.
-Perry (Val Kilmer) who was hired to give him an on-the-job experience for his role as a detective.
-Also, he runs into his childhood crush Harmony.
+The robbery incident put the police on Harry’s tail, and to evade them, he ducked into an ongoing audition for actors.
+There, he pretended to be an actor and unintentionally impressed the producers, landing a role as a detective.
+Harry decided to play along and was asked to attend the party to meet P.I.
+Perry (Val Kilmer), who was hired to give him on-the-job experience for his detective role.
+At the party, he also runs into his childhood crush, Harmony.

-During a stakeout, they witness something like a murder – which then takes the movie down a path of a murder investigation.
-As Harmony hires Harry (thinking he was a P.I.) to investigate her sister's death which Harry somehow ties to the murder he witnessed.
+During a stakeout, they witness what looks like a murder, which takes the movie down a path of murder investigation.
+Harmony hires Harry (thinking he’s a P.I.) to investigate her sister’s death, which Harry somehow ties to the murder he witnessed.

-It is easy to see why this movie did not make enough money in the box office, even I when watching it didn’t feel like this a movie I will like to watch in the cinema.
-The movie’s suspense and thrill make you want to have a handle on things and be able to go back some minutes to see what happened.
+It’s easy to see why this movie didn’t make much money at the box office.
+Even I, while watching it, didn’t feel like it was a movie I’d want to see in a cinema.
+The movie’s suspense and thrill make you want to have control—to rewind and see what happened a few minutes ago.

-Shane Black did the screenplay and the directing in his first directorial debut.
+Shane Black wrote the screenplay and made his directorial debut with this film.

-This is a good movie to see any time of the day, the thrill was cool to follow and the acting pair were never tired of delivering a great performance.
+This is a good movie to watch any time of the day.
+The thrill is cool to follow, and the acting duo never tires of delivering a great performance.

 0 comments: